enricllagostera/ponte/process/to-do.md

 ## High priority

+- [ ] BUG Saved tags in config are not showing up on tag input in blogroll when config file is loaded
+- [ ] Re-organize the export preview and actions panel
+- [ ] Show author in blogroll view

 ## In progress

-- [ ] Re-organize the export preview and actions panel

 ## Done

 **Complete**
+- [x] Show tags in timeline view
+- [x] Show author in timeline view
+- [x] Show branch names in timeline view

 ***